juliennyambal/juliennyambal.github.io/content/english/about.md

 In Software Engineering, I do mostly back-end work jobs.
 In Machine Learning, I build models, test them and make them production ready.
 My passion is to see my code running to solve a real world problem.

 I am also a Machine Learning researcher.
-Besides using libraries like TK, Scikit-Learn and the others, I also have a duty of improving and discovering new learning structures.
+Besides using libraries like TF, Scikit-Learn and the others, I also have a duty of improving and discovering new learning structures.